osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 The Value field is used for properties that represent a value.
 An example of a property with a value is an enum’s named constant.
-When representing an enum in a SdsType, the SdsType’s Properies collection defines the enum’s constant list.
+When representing an enum in a SdsType, the SdsType’s Properties collection defines the enum’s constant list.
 The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value (see the enum State definitions below).

 InterpolationMode is assigned when the Property of the event should be interpolated in a specific way